-RNA-seq, scRNA-seq, ChIP-seq, ATAC-seq, WGS, MethylationEPIC, CRISP-Cas9, clinical bioinformatics, epigenomics, biostatistics, machine learning, teaching
+transcriptomics, genomics, epigenomics, clinical bioinformatics, biostatistics, machine learning, teaching

 |phone||+46 (0)720 492 082|

 Olga has a PhD in bioinformatics from the University of Birmingham, UK.
-She is interested in turning omics data into knowledge, especially in the context of clinical research.
+She is interested in turning omics data into knowledge, especially in the context of clinical research and precision medicine.

-Olga has worked on a series of projects at the intersection of bioinformatics and statistics, across many data types, both within methods application and development.
-During her PhD studies, for instance, Olga has worked with mass-spectrometry based metabolomics to optimize handling of missing data, and improve the outcomes of liver transplantations.
-As a medical statistician at the University of Oxford she was involved in methodological studies addressing visual search strategies in cancer diagnostics and as a postdoctoral researcher at Karolinska Institute, she was developing methods to identify novel driver genes in cancer.
+Over the years Olga has worked on a series of projects at the intersection of bioinformatics and statistics, across many data types, both within methods development and applications.
+During her PhD studies, she has worked with mass-spectrometry based metabolomics to optimize handling of missing data and to improve the outcomes of liver transplantations.
+As a medical statistician at the University of Oxford she was involved in methodological studies addressing visual search strategies in cancer diagnostics and as a postdoctoral researcher at Karolinska Institute, she was developing omics integration methods to identify novel driver genes in cancer.

-At NBIS Olga provides bioinformatics support for a wide range of next generation sequencing projects, with a focus on transcriptomics data in a clinical research.
-She is also interested in sharing the knowledge and involved in many teaching activities, in particular co-organizing Biostatistics Essentials course.
+At NBIS Olga provides bioinformatics support for a wide range of next generation sequencing projects with a focus on transcriptomics data whitin clinical research.
+She enjoyes sharing the knowledge and is involved in many teaching activities, in particular co-organizes Introduction to Biostatisics and Machine Learning course.